peterzheng98/RCompiler-Spec/src/expressions/tuple-expr.md

 For example `0` and `2` are valid tuple indices but not `01`, `0_`, nor `0i32`.

 r[expr.tuple-index.required-type]
-The type of the tuple operand must be a [tuple type] or a [tuple struct].
+The type of the tuple operand must be a [tuple type].

 r[expr.tuple-index.index-name-operand]
 The tuple index must be a name of a field of the type of the tuple operand.